thoughtbot/ruby-science/book/code_smells/large_class.md

 ## God Class

-A particular specimen of Large Class affects most Rails applications: the God Class.
-A God Class is any class that seems to know everything about an application.
-It has a reference to the majority of the other models, and it's difficult to answer any question or perform any action in the application without going through this class.
+A particular specimen of large class affects most Rails applications: the God class.
+A God class is any class that seems to know everything about an application.
+It has a reference to the majority of the other models and it's difficult to answer any question or perform any action in the application without going through this class.

-Most applications have two God Classes: User, and the central focus of the application.
-For a todo list application, it will be User and Todo; for photo sharing application, it will be User and Photo.
+Most applications have two God classes: the user, and the central focus of the application.
+For a todo list application, it will be user and todo; for photo sharing application, it will be user and photo.

 You need to be particularly vigilant about refactoring these classes.
-If you don't start splitting up your God Classes early on, then it will become impossible to separate them without rewriting most of your application.
+If you don't start splitting up your God classes early on, it will become impossible to separate them without rewriting most of your application.

-Treatment and prevention of God Classes is the same as for any Large Class.
+Treatment and prevention of God classes is the same as for any large class.